You’ve reached your 40s, have a family and a job, and maybe you think it’s time to coast into the future. Think again.

 The furnace goes out or the roof springs a leak.
 Do you borrow to pay for the repairs?
 The correct answer is no. In order to successfully meet your present and future financial goals, you need “insurance” for unexpected life snafus.

 Financial emergencies will always arise when you least expect them, so being prepared is your best defense.
-You should have six to nine months of your living expenses in an easy-to-access account for such occasions.
+You should have three to six months of your living expenses in an easy-to-access account for such occasions.

 For example, without an emergency fund, if your roof needs a $2,000 repair, you would be forced to borrow money for the repair.
 If you use a credit card, which charges 18 percent interest to pay the repair, it will take you eight months to pay off that $2,000.
 And that’s with an added $124 tacked on for interest in addition to the $300 you’ll have to fork over every month.
 This can put your budget in disarray and cause you to neglect other financial commitments.